BBBase-EHeresy-PPPub/PPPub/docs/scenarios/defence_of_the_north.md

 The Galadhrim have come to protect Galadriel, who intends to tear down the walls of Dol Guldur for good.

 The game lasts until one player completes their objective.
 The Good player wins immediately if they can destroy all seven of the ruins of Dol Guldur.
 The Evil player wins immediately if Galadriel is slain.

 **SPECIAL RULES**

-*The Lady of Light* — *Galadriel is solely focused on the destruction of Dol Guldur and bringing down its walls upon the servants of the Dark Lord.*
+* **The Lady of Light**

 Galadriel may only attempt to cast the following Magical Power during the game:

-**BREAK STONE**
+*BREAK STONE*
 Range: 3"
 Casting Value: 4+

 This Magical Power may only target the ruins of Dol Guldur.
 The targeted ruins are immediately destroyed.
 Any models within the ruins, or within 1" of the ruins when they are destroyed, suffer a Strength 8 hit.

-*Weary from War* — *The Galadhrim have been at war with Orcs and Goblins, and many are still weary from the conflict.*
+* **Weary from War**

 Each Good Hero model starts the game with one fewer Might point than usual.

 **PARTICIPANTS**

-**Good:**
-Galadriel; Celeborn with heavy armour, shield, and Elven-made hand-and-a-half sword; Rúmil; Orophin; 24 Galadhrim Warriors: 8 with shield, 8 with spear and shield, 8 with Elf bow; 4 Guard of the Galadhrim Court.
+**Good:** Galadriel; Celeborn with heavy armour, shield, and Elven-made hand-and-a-half sword; Rúmil; Orophin; 24 Galadhrim Warriors: 8 with shield, 8 with spear and shield, 8 with Elf bow; 4 Guard of the Galadhrim Court.

-**Evil:**
-6 Castellans of Dol Guldur with Morgul Blade; 12 Hunter Orcs: 4 with Orc bow, 2 with two-handed pick, 6 with no additional wargear; 12 Fell Wargs; 4 Mirkwood Spiders.
+**Evil:** 6 Castellans of Dol Guldur with Morgul Blade; 12 Hunter Orcs: 4 with Orc bow, 2 with two-handed pick, 6 with no additional wargear; 12 Fell Wargs; 4 Mirkwood Spiders.

 ![](../media/scenarios/defence_of_the_north/fall_of_dol_guldur.jpg)